 assignments.
 Expect to solve approximately one problem per day.

-There will be one exam during the week Oct 16 - 20, and a final exam during the exam period on Monday, December 11, 10:15 am.
+There will be one exam during the week Oct 15 - 19, and a final exam due on Thursday, December 6, at 4:45 pm.
 The exams are based on the material covered in the Web-based modules and the reading assignments.

 Each exam is worth a maximum of 30 points.
 The homework assignments are worth a maximum of 100 points.
 In-class participation is worth 40 points.